 5. Say hello to Leatherlips at Scioto Park

 It’s the perfect finale to a leisurely Sunday.
-One of Dublin's most popular outdoor areas, Scioto Park is home to a striking limestone monument dedicated to Native American chief, Shateyaronyah, aka Leatherlips, remembered by Ohioans for the strength of his word.
+One of Dublin's most popular outdoor areas, Scioto Park is home to a striking limestone monument dedicated to Wyandotte, Shateyaronyah, aka Leatherlips, remembered by Ohioans for the strength of his word.
 While you're there, be sure to check out the amazing views of the Scioto River.
 If you're lucky, you may even see wildlife making their way down to the river for a cool drink of water!

 To recap, here are five ways to find outdoor bliss in Dublin: